-Dark Academia is one of those exciting subgenres in the world of books.
-It sounds self-explanatory but also holds a bit of mystery to it as well.
-Simply put, for a book to fall into the dark academia genre, it must have certain criteria.
+Simply put, for a book to fall into the dark academia genre, it must meet specific criteria.
 It usually has something to do with academia but doesn’t necessarily have to be set in a school.
 It’s more the aesthetics involved with higher learning.

-The dark part in “dark academia” refers to the aura, imagery, and fashion.
+The “dark” in “dark academia” refers to the aura, imagery, and fashion.
 It has a huge similarity to goth culture.
 Not only that, but the characters themselves are also what you consider to be corrupt individuals.
-They are… dark and not the typical hero/heroine type of protagonist we see in other genres.
+They are dark and not the typical hero/heroine type of protagonist we see in other genres.

 1. The Secret History by Donna Tart